Sanjeok

 Sanjeok (Korean: 산적; Hanja: 散炙) is a type of jeok (skewered food) in Korean cuisine.
 It is usually made by placing seasoned slices of beef with vegetables on a skewer and grilling them.
 All the ingredients are sliced into 5-6 cm long pieces.
 Unlike other jeok dishes, sanjeok is not dredged with flour or egg-washed before being grilled.
 Sanjeok may be used in jesa (ancestral rites) or eaten as banchan (a side dish).

-Preparation

-Gogi-sanjeok is baked by cutting the tender meat into 1cm thick and 5~6cm long, seasoned with various spices, and stitched on a skewer on the back of the liver.

-When making Songi-sanjeok, peel pine mushrooms and wash them thoroughly and cut them into appropriate sizes.
-Cut the beef into the same size as the pine mushroom and measure it in the sauce.
-These two are skewered and baked in a grill.
-Use a marinade without garlic, and bake it lightly to the extent that it will only cook the outside because the scent disappears if you bake it for a long time.

-Tteok-sanjeok is grilled with beef and white rice cake seasoned with seasoning.
+Teok-sanjeok is grilled with beef and white rice cake seasoned with seasoning.

 Varieties

 Sanjeok ingredients may vary, with beef as a staple.